ontio/documentation/get_started_en.md

 }
 ```

-6. In the returned result, States is the msg information of the call contract notification.
+6. In the returned result, States is the message information of the call contract notification.
 The returned value is a hexadecimal string.
 After conversion by the transcoder, the result is `tester`.